remnawave/panel/docs/panel-security/caddy-with-custom-path.md

 ## Running the container

-After you selected one of the setups above, you can start the container with the following command.
+After you have selected one of the setups above, you can start the container with the following command.

 ```bash
 docker compose up -d && docker compose logs -f